Dig deeper into horticulture

-With Massey’s Master of Science (Horticultural Science) you can take advantage of Massey University’s 80 years of research and teaching experience in agriculture and horticulture to create your own innovative research project.
-Massey University’s horticultural science programme is the most research focussed in New Zealand.
+With Massey’s Master of Science (Horticultural Science) you can create your own innovative research project.
+Massey University’s horticultural science programme is the most research-focused in New Zealand.

 As a horticulture student you will have access to our world-leading equipment and facilities such as our controlled environment plant growth facilities, the unique and extensive university orchards and state-of-the-art plant physiology and biology equipment.

 Be surrounded by the best

 Massey University is a partner in the Joint Graduate School for Horticulture and Food Enterprise (with Plant & Food Research).
 Massey University is also home to ‘foodHQ’, New Zealand’s international centre for collaborative food research.
 FoodHQ is a collaboration between organisations including Massey University, AgResearch, AsureQuality, the Cawthorn Institute, SR, Fonterra, Plant & Food Research and the Riddet Institute.
 There is a breadth of horticultural research activities at Massey, including:

 - the work to understand the effects of light in improving crop production and quality

 - research on fruit crops such as kiwifruit and apples

 The Master of Science (Horticultural Science) is most suitable if you’d like to move into further research such as a PhD, or work for an organisation such as a crown entity in a research capacity.

 A 2017 Ministry of Education publication, The post-study earnings and destinations of young domestic graduates, found that in New Zealand:

 - young master’s graduates earn more than one and a half times more than the national median (five years after study)